spcourse/python/en/installing/computer/index.md

 	pip install checkpy

 This can take a while and you will see some text move over your screen.
 Afterwards `checkpy` is installed.
-In addition `checkpy` we also need the tests that correspond to the assignments that you'll have to make.
+In addition to `checkpy` we also need the tests that correspond to the assignments that you'll have to make.
 These tests can be downloaded by executing the following command in the terminal:

 	checkpy -d uva-sp/sp1